chris-lovejoy/site/_posts/04 Self Management Productivity/2025-02-09-personal-ai-coach.md

 ---
-title: "I fired my personal coach and built one with AI - it knows me better, gives great advice and saves me $200/month"
+title: "I fired my personal coach and built one with AI - it knows me better, gives great advice and saves me $$$ every month"
 permalink: personal-ai-coach
 redirect_from:
 public_date: 2025-02-09 00:00:00